 Partition A USB Or SD Card

 Step 1: Insert the USB drive you want to partition.
 We partitioned an 8GB USB for this tutorial.
-The USB was blank, and newly formatted and that’s the safe way to go.
+The USB was blank and newly formatted, and that’s the safe way to go.
 If you have data on your USB, it’s a good idea to back it up elsewhere.

 Step 2: Open Disk Management via Windows search.
 You will see your USB appear in the list of connected drives.
 Right-click it and select “Shrink Volume” from the context menu.

 Step 3: Select the size of the partitions you want to make.
 You can accept the suggested disk size, or you can enter a custom one.
-If you have files in the drive, it won’t let you shrink the drives down to a size where the files will not be able to fit inside either one of the drive.
+If you have files in the drive, it won’t let you shrink the drives down to a size where the files will not be able to fit inside either one of the drives.
 This is why it’s best to start with an empty USB or SD card.

 Step 4: It doesn’t take long to partition the drive.
 Once it’s done, you will see your USB or SD card in Disk Management.
-At this point, you will only see one partition while the other will appear as unallocated space.
+At this point, you will only see one partition while the other will appear as an unallocated space.